 Plagiocephaly Case Histories

-At the London Orthotic Consultancy, we have been treating babies with flat head syndrome since 2005, when helmet therapy was first made available in the UK.
+The London Orthotic Consultancy has been treating babies with flat head syndrome since 2005 when helmet therapy first became available in the UK.

-Since then, all babies that have completed their course of treatment with us – which involves wearing the LOCband helmet for 23 hours a day for a period of time set by the clinician – have achieved a measurable improvement in their head shape.
+Treatment involves the baby wearing the LOCband Lite cranial remoulding helmet for 23 hours a day for a period of time set by their dedicated clinician.

-Below you can find a series of case histories of babies that have completed their treatment with us, which link to their individual stories on our blog.
+Below you can find a series of case histories of babies that have completed their treatment with us, with links to their individual case histories.

 Above: Jack wearing his new 3D printed LOCband-Lite